Summary

 What Makes Feature Comparison Charts Work for Business Plans?

 Feature comparison charts turn complex product info into clear visual decisions.
 They help potential customers and backers quickly understand your competitive advantage.
-According to Nielsen Norman Group.
-Comparing the pros and cons of different products is hard work for your brain.
+According to Nielsen Norman Group, comparing the pros and cons of different products is hard work for your brain.
+But what makes these charts actually work in business plans?

 The Psychology Behind Comparison Decisions